1788 English cricket season: Kent v England

 Played 29–31 July at Coxheath Common, England won by an innings and 80 runs.
 George Louch, who was from Chatham and usually played for Kent, took six catches in the match for England.
 The ACS Guide has this game on 22–24 July which means it would have clashed with the Sevenoaks game above that featured most of the same players.
 S&B has the game on 29–31 July and these dates seem the more likely.

 England VI v Hampshire VI (single wicket)

 Played 21–22 August at Lord's.
 Hampshire won by 5 wickets.
 England scored 8 and 19; Hampshire 24 and 4/1.
 David Harris bowled eight and caught one of the twelve England wickets.

 Inter-county matches

 Surrey v Hampshire

 Played 9–10 June at Moulsey Hurst.
 Surrey won by 9 wickets.
-Surrey bowlers Lumpy Stevens and Butcher dismissed Hampshire for 59 and 63.
+Surrey bowlers Lumpy Stevens and Stephen Butcher dismissed Hampshire for 59 and 63.